rsvp/fecon235/README.md

 of total return for equities, especially due to enterprise earnings and market speculation, using S&P data assembled by Robert Shiller which goes back to the year 1871.
+In https://git.io/gdpspx we examine the close relationship between the real economy and the equities market, while demonstrating the Holt-Winters time-series model for predictions.

 ### Useful modules ###